Neur2SP: Neural Two-Stage Stochastic Programming: Introduction

-In this work, we propose~\method{}, a framework for constructing an \textit{easier-to-solve} surrogate optimization problem for 2SP with the use of neural networks and supervised learning.
-A neural network is trained to approximate the second-stage value function for a finite set of scenarios.
-With such a trained network, the surrogate problem is confined to optimizing \textit{only} first-stage decisions with respect to the first-stage objective function and the neural network approximation of the second-stage objective; for a fixed first-stage solution obtained via this surrogate, an optimal second-stage decision can be obtained relatively quickly for each scenario if desired.
-Our main contributions can be summarized as follows: \begin{enumerate} \item \method{} is the first generic machine learning approach for deriving a heuristic solution for \twostocprog{}.
-We introduce a highly parallelizable data collection procedure and show two separate neural models which can be used to formulate a deterministic mixed-integer surrogate problem for 2SP; \item \method{} can be used out-of-the-box for \twostocprog{s} with linear and nonlinear objectives and constraints as well as mixed-integer variables in both the first and second stages, all without using any problem structure, i.e., in a purely data-driven way; \item \method{} is shown to produce high-quality solutions significantly faster than the solely applicable general baseline method, the extensive form approach, for a variety of benchmark problems, namely, stochastic facility location problem, an investment problem, a server location problem, and a pooling problem from chemical engineering.
+In this work, we propose~\method{}, a framework for constructing an {easier-to-solve} surrogate optimization problem for 2SP with the use of supervised deep learning.
+In a nutshell, a Rectified Linear Unit (ReLU) neural network is trained to approximate the second-stage objective value for a set of scenarios.
+Using MIP-representable activation functions such as the ReLU, the forward computation of the trained network can be embedded into a MIP.
+The surrogate problem is then confined to optimizing \textit{only} first-stage decisions with respect to the first-stage objective function and the neural network approximation of the second-stage objective~\footnote{For a fixed first-stage solution obtained via this surrogate, an optimal second-stage decision can be obtained relatively quickly for each scenario if desired.}.
+Assuming a small and accurate neural network can be used, the surrogate problem is much smaller than the extensive form, and thus faster to solve.
+The entire procedure is summarized in \Cref{fig:block-diagram}.
+Our main contributions are as follows: \begin{enumerate} \item \textbf{Novelty:} \method{} is the first generic machine learning approach for deriving a heuristic solution for \twostocprog{}.
+We introduce a highly parallelizable data collection procedure and show two separate neural models which can be used to formulate a deterministic mixed-integer surrogate problem for 2SP; \item \textbf{Generality:} \method{} can be used out-of-the-box for \twostocprog{s} with linear and nonlinear objectives and constraints as well as mixed-integer variables in both the first and second stages, all without using any problem structure, i.e., in a purely data-driven way; \item \textbf{Performance:} \method{} is shown to produce high-quality solutions significantly faster than the solely applicable general baseline method, the extensive form approach, for a variety of benchmark problems, namely, stochastic facility location problem, an investment problem, a server location problem, and a pooling problem from chemical engineering.

 \end{enumerate}